Jasper Gold successful in defending legally novel false imprisonment claim by prisoner recalled from release on licence - Jan 2026

 Jasper is a regular contributor to the Quarterly Medical Law Review.

-Jasper is the co-author of two chapters in the forthcoming second edition of The Inquest Book: The Law of Coroners and Inquests (Bloomsbury): Juries (with Richard Mumford) and Inquests Involving Intelligence Services and Agencies (With Sir Neil Garnham and Neil Sheldon KC).
-He is the author of the chapter covering all aspects of inquests relevant to clinical negligence in the forthcoming second edition of Clinical Negligence, A Practitioner’s Handbook (OUP).
+Jasper is the co-author of two chapters in the second edition of The Inquest Book: The Law of Coroners and Inquests (Bloomsbury): Juries (with Richard Mumford) and Inquests Involving Intelligence Services and Agencies (With Sir Neil Garnham and Neil Sheldon KC).
+He is the author of the chapter covering all aspects of inquests relevant to clinical negligence in the second edition of Clinical Negligence, A Practitioner’s Handbook (OUP).

 He is happy to consider acting pro bono in appropriate cases.